 ACTIVE_USERS_KEY_EXPIRE - Time of key expire (interval after the last request during which the visitor is considered active) in seconds.
 Default is 20.

 ACTIVE_USERS_KEY_CLASS - Class of visitor key entry.
-It should be descendant of active_users.keys.AbstractActiveUserEntry.
+It should be a descendant of active_users.keys.AbstractActiveUserEntry.
 Default active_users.keys.ActiveUserEntry.
 See more in Custom dimensions in the keys

 You can use API for getting information about active users.
-You can call methods from active_users.api module directly.
+You can also call methods from active_users.api module directly.

 - get_active_users_count - returns count of active users (users, who visited site for the last time interval, which is set by option ACTIVE_USERS_KEY_EXPIRE)